natnew/EmailTemplatesGen/README.md

 - **Reinforcement learning** to improve the email generation based on user feedback.
 - Integration with **Microsoft Outlook** via an add-in for seamless usage.

+- Centralized template storage using **SharePoint** for easy access.
 ## Setup for Contributing to the Project

 If you'd like to contribute to the project, follow the steps below to get started.